 These architectural features give rise to a culture that I describe as protocological.
 The protocological culture of the identity metasystem has the following properties:

-- Open and permissionless—The metasystem has the same three virtues of the Internet that Doc Searls and Dave Weinberger enumerated: No one owns it, everyone can use it, and anyone can improve it.
+- Open and permissionless—The metasystem has the same three virtues of the Internet that Doc Searls and Dave Weinberger enumerated as NEA: No one owns it, Everyone can use it, and Anyone can improve it.
 Special care is taken to ensure that the metasystem is censorship resistant so that everyone has access.
 The protocols and code that enable the metasystem are open source and available for review and improvement.

 - Agentic—The metasystem allows allows people to act as autonomous agents, under their self-sovereign authority.
 The most vital value proposition of self-sovereign identity is autonomy—not being inside someone else's administrative system where they make the rules in a one sided way.
 Autonomy requires that participants interact as peers in the system, which the architecture of the metasystem supports.